biwascheme/biwascheme/doc/internal/opecodes.md

   * Used by op_refer-free, op_assign-free
 * s [integer] : denotes stack size (TODO: can we remove this by using ary.push()/ary.pop()?)

+You can see how these registers work on [/test/tracer.html](https://www.biwascheme.org/test/tracer.html).

 Opecodes
 --------